ai-labs-team/casium/README.md

 Containers are composed primarily of 3 things:

  - **`init`**: A function that returns the container's initial model state.
 This is called when the container is first instantiated, and should set up the default values for all model values to be used in the container.
 This should be a plain JavaScript `Object`.
 (This function will sometimes take a parameter if part of the model is being delegated to it from higher up&mdash;we'll get to that later).
-In general, containers shouldn't have to check whether values exist.
+In general, other functions you write shouldn't have to check whether values exist.
 If they do, you should probably update your `init` function.
  - **`update`**: A list of pairs that combine a _message_ with an _update handler_ (or _updater_).
 This is where the action happens.
-All changes to the application, whether model changes or side-effects (like HTTP calls) happen via _messages_.
+All changes to the application, whether model changes or side-effects (like HTTP calls, reading and writing cookies, local storage, etc.) happen via _messages_.
 This allows the entire model and lifecycle of the application to decompose to simple data structures.
 Containers intercept messages, and call the updater for that message with the current model as a parameter.
 The updater returns the new model.
 Finally, the container re-renders the view with the new model.
- - **`view`**: The view is a stateless React component that receives the container's current model as its props (as well as any other props passed to the container by React).
+ - **`view`**: The view is a stateless component that receives the container's current model as its arguments (as well as any other arguments passed to the container by a rendering layer, such as React).
 In addition to the model, it also receives one special value, **`emit`**, which is a function that accepts a message and gets assigned to an event handler.
-This is what allows the container to be notified about events that we care about and respond with the appropriate updater.
+This is what allows the container to be notified about events that we care about, and respond with the appropriate updater.

 ## Messages